ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/VPA/README.md

 1. Deployment of VPA components on the kubernetes cluster.
 2. Define resource limits and requests for your containers.
-3. Deploy the Vertical Pod Autoscaler components.
-4. Create a VPA resource for your pods.
+3. Create a VPA resource for your pods.

 #### 1. Deployment of VPA components on the kubernetes cluster